As soon as I returned to Korea,

 “The most widely used films are

-LX Interior Film and Hyundai Bodaq.”
+LX Architectural Film and Hyundai Bodaq.”

 On the final day, he said this: